Marie Bjerre

-Marie Bjerre (born 6 May 1986 in Viborg) is a Danish politician, who is a member of the Folketing for the Venstre political party.
+Marie Bjerre (born 6 May 1986) is a Danish politician, who is a member of the Folketing for the Venstre political party.
 She was elected into the Folketing in the 2019 Danish general election, and re-elected in 2022.

 Political career

+Parliament

 Bjerre was elected into the Folketing at the 2019 election, receiving 8,627 votes.
+She was re-elected in 2022.

+Minister of Digitalisation and Equality

+On 15 December 2022, she was appointed minister of digitalisation and equality.

+On 23 November 2023, she was shuffled out of cabinet in a minor reshuffle and was succeeded by Mia Wagner.
+However, Wagner resigned after two weeks due to illness, and Bjerre was re-appointed to the position.

+Minister of European Affairs

+She was appointed minister of European affairs in a cabinet reshuffle on 29 August 2024.